Skip to content

 If you install the following kernelspec, you can use uv run as the environment manager for your notebooks.
 You don't hardcode a virtual environment path, but you hardcode that you're using uv run.

-This example does more or less the same as what pyproject-local-kernel does, but without the indirections (and without the error handling).
+This example does more or less the same as what pyproject-local-kernel does, but without the error handling and configurability:

 {